Mount Carleton Provincial Park | Parks | Explore New Brunswick's Provincial Parks | NB Parks

 Williams and Franklin Campgrounds: 17 large, secluded tenting sites on both sides of Nictau Lake.
 Dry toilets, garbage bins and recycling bins are included.

-Group Camping: This site can accommodate up to 75 campers and includes a kitchen shelter, garbage and recycling bins and water (hand pump).
+Group Camping: This site can accommodate up to 75 campers and includes a kitchen shelter, garbage and recycling bins.

 Headwaters Campground: For a more extreme camping experience, hike partway up Mount Carleton Trail.
 There are 4 sites with only pit toilets and tree food storage as on-site amenities.

 Lodge-Café: A convenience store is open during camping season for all your camping needs.
-Enjoy a cup of freshly brewed coffee while surrounded by the serene beauty of nature at the Lode-Café.
+Enjoy a cup of freshly brewed coffee while surrounded by the serene beauty of nature at the Lodge-Café.

 Site Types Cabins, Non-Serviced, Group Camping